Medicare Supplement FAQ

 To get information about signing up for Medicare Part A and B, contact the Social Security Administration at http://www.ssa.gov or (800) 772-1213 approximately three months before age 65 or within three months before you retire.

 Part D is Medicare’s prescription drug program.
-You do not need to sign-up for Part D because all Stanford medical plans provide prescription drug coverage as part of the plan.
+You do not need to sign-up for Part D because all Stanford medical plans provide prescription drug coverage as part of the plan that overall are equal to or better than Part D.

 You do not need to fill out any forms unless you and/or your dependents are changing to a Medicare Supplement plan from a Medicare Advantage plan.
 If this is the case, then each family member must complete a Medicare Advantage Disenrollment Form.
 Call the University HR Service Team at (877) 905-2985 to get a Disenrollment Form(s).
 If you do not complete the Disenrollment Form on time, your Medicare stays assigned to the Medicare Advantage Plan until the following month.